lkesteloot/unsong/unsong.md

 She shot up from the depths, into the light zone, then into open air, then back to the hurricane.

 “YOUR ARM IS BLEEDING,” said Uriel.
-“I CAN FIX…”
+“I CAN FIX...”

 “He’s dead,” said Sohu, as she traced letters in the air, causing the bleeding limb to cauterize and heal over into a stump.
 “He’s really, really dead.
-I don’t…he can’t…he made me promise I wouldn’t die before him, but I never thought…never thought that…”
+I don’t... he can’t... he made me promise I wouldn’t die before him, but I never thought... never thought that...”

 “THERE.” said Uriel.
 Then he repeated: “THERE.”